CypherousSkies/Ravoz/README.md

 The `rāvòtifsimpábàb'ádi` project (or just `rāvòzò'ádi` or `rāvòz'ádi` for short, anglicized Rāvòz) is a spiritual artlang (also known by its autonym `tābòkò'afdi`) with a non-linear writing system.
 Rāvòz is the successor to Thék'ŋānòsh (itself a stylistic derivative of [Ouwi](https://ouwi.org/index.html) and functional derivative of [UNLWS](https://s.ai/nlws/)), which was simpler and more "complete" (having a closed set of "simple" words), but it didn't *sound* quite right.
 Also, after the Great Vowel Collapse (don't ask), it became kinda messy to work with.
 So we're restarting with mostly similar intentions, and hopefully better-fated ends.

-Rāvòz is a work-in-progress and will be posted here _eventually_.
-When I post it, I'm happy to watch it take on a life of its own among speakers and writers, but for now it's a deeply personal project designed to help me work through some spirituality feelings.
+Rāvòz is a work-in-progress which I'm happy to watch it take on a life of its own among speakers and writers, but for now it's a deeply personal project designed to help me work through some spirituality feelings.
 That said, don't take it _too_ seriously.
 Much of it struggles with being the result of too-tight design decisions and a general lack of destination.
-When Rāvòz launches, I'll be making a discord to talk about/in the language and I'm more than happy to answer questions about it!
+I've made a discord to talk about/in the language and I'm more than happy to answer questions about it!

 Discord: https://discord.gg/GaP6X7YGUd